saifur-rahman-mahin/Articles/clp1sg6m2000209lcgtxj47rh.md

 ---
-title: "Become a UI/UX Designer"
+title: "A Comprehensive overview of ui/ux Design"
 seoTitle: "Become a UI/UX Designer"
 seoDescription: "**Graphics Design:**
 Graphics design is a creative process that involves visual communication and problem-solving through the use of typography, imagery"